 However, preference-based learning poses another important challenge: each comparison or ranking gives a very small amount of information.
 For example, a pairwise comparison between a trajectory of a car that speeds up at an intersection with another trajectory that slows down gives at most one bit of information.
 Hence, it becomes critical to optimize for what the user should compare or rank.
 To this end, prior works have developed several active learning techniques to improve data-efficiency of preference-based learning by maximizing the information acquired from each query to the user.
-In this paper, we present a novel and unified Python library, APReL, that enables researchers and practitioners to easily use and experiment with many existing active preference-based reward learning techniques that effectively query humans and are used in robotics applications.
-Therefore, it is very relevant to both human-robot interaction and robot learning fields.
-For the ease of use, APReL enables these various techniques to be applied on any simulation environment that is compatible with the standard OpenAI Gym structure [14].
+In this paper, we present APReL, a unified Python library that enables researchers and practitioners to easily use and experiment with many existing active preference-based reward learning techniques that effectively query humans and are used in robotics applications.
+APReL enables these techniques to be applied on any simulation environment that is compatible with the standard OpenAI Gym structure (Brockman et al. 2016).

-We first go over the techniques included in APReL in Section II.
+We first go over the techniques included in APReL in Section 2.
 We also discuss more recent studies that we are actively working to include in later versions of APReL.
-Next, Section III presents a unifying notation, and Section IV briefly reviews the techniques.
-Section V presents the modular structure of APReL to guide the researchers for implementing new techniques.
-Finally, Section VI concludes the paper.
+Next, Section 3 presents a unifying notation, and Section 4 briefly reviews the techniques.
+Section 5 presents the modular structure of APReL to guide the researchers for implementing new techniques.
+Finally, Section 6 concludes the paper.